Emitting vocal vibrations coast to coast on Friday.

 It is by Matthew Musk, Brian Ross, and Ronnie Green.

-And there are I actually have two stories here, the dovetail.
+And there are, I actually have two stories here, the dovetail.

-First from ABC News Car Company gets U.S. loan builds cars in Finland.
+First from ABC News, Car Company gets U.S. loan builds cars in Finland.

-With the approval of the Obama regime, an electric car company that received $529 million federal government loan guarantee is assembling its first line of cars in Finland, saying that it could not find a facility in the United States capable of doing the work.
+With the approval of the Obama regime, an electric car company that received a $529 million federal government loan guarantee is assembling its first line of cars in Finland, saying that it could not find a facility in the United States capable of doing the work.

 Vice President Biden heralded the energy department's $529 million loan in the startup electric car company called Fisker as a bright new path to thousands of American manufacturing jobs.

-But two years after the loan was announced, the job of assembling the flashy electric Fisker Karma Sports Car has been outsourced to Finland.
+But two years after the loan was announced, the job of assembling the flashy electric Fisker Karma sports car has been outsourced to Finland.

-And there's a 2009 Wall Street Journal story, September 2009.
+And there's a 2009 Wall Street Journal story, September 2009, makes it clear that this was always the plan.

 It was always the plan that this electric car financed by the taxpayers would be built in Finland.